owlbarn/tutorial/chapters/convention.md

 The operators have been included in each `Ndarray` and `Matrix` module.
 The following table summarises the operators currently implemented.
 In the table, both `x` and `y` represent either a matrix or an ndarray while `a` represents a scalar value.

+The table below shows infix operators in ndarray and matrix modules.

 Operator      |Example       |Operation                 |Dense/Sparse  |Ndarray/Matrix
 ------------  |------------  |------------------------  |------------  |-----------------
 `+`           |`x + y`       |element-wise add          |both          |both